Zyzonix/ldap2carddav/README.md

 # Sync LDAP2CardDAV / Grant Addressbook access for SOGo
-- Synchronise LDAP Contacts/Users to a CardDAV-Addressbook via HTTP(e.g. SOGo)
+- Synchronise LDAP Contacts/Users to a CardDAV-Addressbook via HTTP (e.g. for SOGo)
-- Grant access to an addressbook in SOGo and auto subscribe
+- Grant access to an addressbook in SOGo and auto subscribe using sogo-tool

 ## Requirements / Setup
 To use both scripts install on Debian: